oddluck/limnoria-plugins/SpiffyTitles/README.md

 Queries the [Twitch API](https://dev.twitch.tv/) to get additional information about [Twitch](http://twitch.tv) links

 `twitchAPI` - Set your Twitch Client_ID here.
-Obtain at https://dev.twitch.tv/dashboard/apps/create (free)
+Obtain at https://dev.twitch.tv/dashboard/apps/create (free) (You can use http://localhost for the OAuth Redirect URL, you just need to generate a Client_ID)

 `twitchHandlerEnabled` - Whether to show additional information about [Twitch](http://twitch.tv) links